 A psychedelic portrait of the founding theorist of Christianity.

-The story of Paul the Apostle’s life, ideology and influence is told by piecing together 20th Century 16mm and cassette propaganda, board games, animation, reenactments, Roman Empire doom metal and covers of Catholic liturgical music.
-The gentle Paul themes with flute, acoustic guitar and mellotron contrasts with the Demonic Roman Empire themes of electric guitar, drums and synth.
+The story of Paul the Apostle’s life, ideology, and influence is told by piecing together 20th century 16mm and cassette propaganda, board games, animation, reenactments, Roman Empire doom metal and covers of Catholic liturgical music.
+The gentle Paul themes of flute, acoustic guitar, and mellotron contrast with the Demonic Roman Empire themes of electric guitar, drums and synth.
 Performance artist Linda Mary Montano and Usama Alshaibi portray Paul on his journey.

 The Battle of Karbala (680) resulted in the death of Hussein, the grandson of prophet Muhammad and all his supporters.
 This battle is central to Shi'a Muslim belief in which the martyrdom of Hussein is mourned by an annual commemoration, Ashura.
 Artist Köken Ergun has worked with Istanbul's Shiite minority, documenting their preparations for the Ashura day.